reshmabidikar/slate/source/includes/_invoice.md

 ## List and Search

-These endpoints allow you to list all invoices or to search for a specific invoice.
+These endpoints allow you to list all invoices or to search for a specific invoice.For all the `list` and `search` endpoints, objects that involve any actual computation default to 0.
+As an example, both these endpoints will return `amount`,`creditAdj`,`refundAdj`,`balance` as 0.

 ### List invoices